trychlos/pwix-forums/README.md

     - `FRS_USER_APPFN`

-        Whether a connected user is allowed to participate to a public forum will be determined at runtime by an application-provided function.
+        Whether a connected user is allowed to participate to a public forum is determined at runtime by an application-provided function.

         This is the way for an application to fully override the authorization mechanisms in `pwix:forums`.

-- `publicWriterAppFn`

-    An application-provided function to determine if a logged-in user is allowed to participate to a public forum.

-    The `forum` object is provided as single argument; the function must return `true` to allow the currently logged-in user to write in the forum.

-    This parameter is only considered when `publicWriter` is `FRS_USER_APPFN`.

-    Default is a function which returns `false`.

 - `moderation`